Idiopathic Intracranial Hypertension (IIH): Overview

 Treatment of Idiopathic Intracranial Hypertension

-The main objective behind the treatment methods for the effective management of Intracranial Hypertension is to ensure that the optic nerve function is preserved and the elevated intracranial pressure is controlled.
+The main objective of the treatment methods for the effective management of Intracranial Hypertension is to ensure that the optic nerve function is preserved and the elevated intracranial pressure is controlled.
 For this purpose, doctors generally advise the use of certain medications which mainly include Acetazolamide and other diuretics (for reducing the production of spinal fluid), along with Primary headache prophylaxis.
 However, in some cases, doctors may also recommend the use of Corticosteroids or may suggest a surgical procedure for relieving the pressure.